 Making a Claim

 When it comes to making a claim, there will be a few hurdles to overcome in deciding who is paying as you won’t be dealing with just one insurance company or policy.
 Every co-op and condo owner will have to deal with both the master building insurance and their policy when making a claim.
-If a third party is involved, such as a neighbor which you feel was responsible for the damage because of negligence, then their policy will also come into play.
+If a third party is involved, a neighbor that you feel was responsible for the damage because of negligence; then, their insurance policy will also come into play.

-There are often several steps to the process of deciding among the parties involved who is responsible.
-You can best protect yourself by reading carefully through what’s covered in the master building insurance and look for gaps between that and your policy.
+There are several steps to the process of deciding among the parties involved who are responsible.
+Protect yourself by reading carefully through the coverage in the master building insurance policy; look for gaps between that and your homeowner’s insurance policy.